RobertAlbus/clover_sketches/src/sketches/019_composition/_REFLECTIONS_WINS.md

 - longer delay times could be useful for wild spacial decomposition
 - especially with modulation of delay times
 - peq in fb path could help with drum synthesis
+- builder pattern for patches would be great